Planning enabling works for complex sites

 5. Plan for unknowns

-Even the best surveys won’t catch everything.
-Build in allowances for discoveries like redundant tanks, buried asbestos, or services not on plans.
+Even the best surveys will not catch everything.
+Build in allowances for discoveries like redundant tanks, buried asbestos, services not on plans, contamination hotspots beyond the Phase 2 scope, and ground conditions that differ from the investigation data.

 Case Study: University of Bristol, Temple Quarter Campus